-Time: Wednesdays, 09/8/2021-12/15/2021 (1:00-4:15pm)

-Location: Campus/Clinic?
+Time: Wednesdays, 09/7/2022-12/14/2022 (9:00-12:15pm) Location: Campus/Clinic?
 Instructor: Kirk Shepard, LPC Phone: 971-409-0869 (cell) Email: kirkshepard@lclark.edu Office hours: By appointment

-Instructor Biography: I am a Licensed Professional Counselor, group facilitator, and an after hours consultant with Multnomah County Aging Disability and Veteran Services.
-A lot of my personal and professional experiences have placed me in contact with folks from various backgrounds.
-I completed my academic studies at Lewis & Clark's Graduate program in 2013, with a degree in Community Counseling and a speciality certification in Ecopsychology.My curiosity and interest in group work started in graduate school.
-I now wholeheartedly believe that interpersonal group process (and informed fierce facilitation) is a critical ingredient to create the individual and systemic changes that we so desperately need in our world.
+Instructor Biography: I am a group facilitator, counselor & clinical supervisor, community based counselor educator, and interpersonal process nerd.
+Alot of my personal and professional experiences have placed me in contact with people from various backgrounds.
+I completed my academic studies at Lewis & Clark's Graduate program in 2013, with a degree in Community Counseling and a speciality certification in Ecopsychology.
+My curiosity and interest in group work started in the mid 90's.
+My graduate studies reawakened my passion for group work.
+I wholeheartedly believe that interpersonal group process and courageous facilitation/leadership is a critical ingredient to create the individual and systemic changes that we so desperately need in our world.